radiotherapy topics @ mayfield

 Mayfield provides Gamma Knife treatment at Jewish–Mercy Health

-Mayfield Clinic neurosurgeons based at The Jewish Hospital – Mercy Health are now using Gamma Knife® to treat patients with benign, malignant, and metastatic brain tumors.
+Mayfield neurosurgeons based at The Jewish Hospital – Mercy Health use Gamma Knife® to treat patients with benign, malignant, and metastatic brain tumors; trigeminal neuralgia; arteriovenous malformation (AVM); cavernoma; and essential tremor (in rare situations).
 No incision is made, and most patients are able to go home the same day.
-More than 30 years of clinical studies documented in more than 2,500 published medical papers have underscored the safety and effectiveness of Gamma Knife® radiosurgery.
-Worldwide, more than 600,000 patients were treated with this method between 1983 and 2010.
-More than 250,000 of these patients were treated for metastatic brain tumors.
+More than 30 years of clinical studies documented in more than 2,800 published medical papers have underscored the safety and effectiveness of Gamma Knife radiosurgery.
+Worldwide, more than 1 million patients have been treated with this method during the last 40 years.

 glioma brain tumor